pgspider/influxdb_fdw/README.md

 ## Features
 - WHERE clauses including timestamp, interval and now functions are pushed down
-- Simple aggregation wihtout GROUP BY are pushed down
+- Simple aggregation without GROUP BY are pushed down

 ## Limitations
 - INSERT, UPDATE and DELETE are not supported.